hanlumaaa/hanlumaaa.github.io/_pages/about.md

 Hello!
 This is Hanlu Ma, currently a first-year PhD student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/zh-hant), working under the supervision of [Prof. Huamin Qu](http://huamin.org/) in [VisLab](http://vis.cse.ust.hk/index.html).
 Her research interests include **data visualization** (particularly data storytelling), **data-driven art**, and **human-computer interaction**.

-Before joining HKUST, she earned a BFA in Visual Communication and a MFA in Information Art & Design from [Tsinghua University](https://www.tsinghua.edu.cn/), as well as an MSc from [Politecnico di Milano](https://www.polimi.it/).
+Before joining HKUST, she earned a BFA in Visual Communication and a MFA in Information Art & Design from [Tsinghua University](https://www.tsinghua.edu.cn/), where she graduated from [The Future Laboratory](https://thfl.tsinghua.edu.cn/en/), along with a double degree of MSc from [Politecnico di Milano](https://www.polimi.it/).

 Hanlu also has extensive industry experience, having worked as designer for [Alibaba Cloud](https://www.alibabacloud.com/en?_p_lc=1) and 2x4 Beijing.Her works has been recognized by top design awards, including Golden Pin Design Award, ADI Design Index, Information is Beautiful Award and GDC Award.
-She is also a manga enthusiast and creator.
+She is also a manga enthusiast and artist.

 # News